nikolaystrikhar/gutenberg-forms/readme.txt

 == Description ==

-**WordPress Form Builder Plugin - Gutenberg Forms**
+**WordPress Contact Form Builder Plugin – Gutenberg Forms**

-This is the next generation **WordPress form builder plugin**.
+This is the next generation **WordPress Custom form builder plugin**.
 You can easily build your forms by adding form fields as gutenberg blocks within the Gutenberg Editor.
 You do not need to leave the editor to build your forms using some other drag & drop form builder.
 Now you can build your form within Gutenberg editor using Gutenberg Forms.

 Gutenberg Forms adds a Form Block in Gutenberg and all the form fields are child blocks which you can add within the Form Block, nice and easy.
 You can add multiple contact forms, and you can customize the form within the Gutenberg Editor.
 Google reCAPTCHA integration added for spam filtering.
+Build multi step and conditional forms with ease.

 ## Feature Highlights